-Study title: A Phase II Single Arm Study of the use of CODOX-M/IVAC with Rituximab (R-CODOX-M/IVAC) in the treatment of patients with Diffuse Large B-Cell Lymphoma (DLBCL) of International Prognostic Index (IPI) High or High-Intermediate Risk
+Study title: A Phase II Single Arm Study of the use of CODOX-M/IVAC with Rituximab (R-CODOX-M/IVAC) in the treatment of patients with Diffuse Large B-Cell Lymphoma (DLBCL) or Burkitt's Lymphoma (BL) of International Prognostic Index (IPI) or High Intermediate Risk

-Version No:4.0 Date:
+Version No: 5.0 Date: 13.05.2009

-Your patient has newly diagnosed, poor prognosis diffuse large B cell lymphoma.
+Your patient has newly diagnosed, poor prognosis diffuse large B cell lymphoma or Burkitts lymphoma.
 He/she has agreed to participate in a study evaluating combination chemotherapy with cyclophosphamide, doxorubicin, vincristine, methotrexate, etoposide and ifosfamide together with rituximab (an anti-CD20 monoclonal antibody) to see if this improves outcome for this disease.